8 Best Time Management Audiobooks

 4. Getting Things Done: The Art of Stress-Free Productivity by David Allen

-David Allen is known to be one of the most famous productivity gurus alive today & Getting Things Done has an international fan following.
+David Allen is known to be one of the most famous productivity gurus alive today, and Getting Things Done has an international fan following.
 He narrates the methodology in his first book, which more than 500 companies have adopted.

 Adoptees of his method call themselves GTD-ers.
-The book is very easy to read & the author breaks it up with quotes, stories & real case studies.
+The book is very easy to read, and the author breaks it up with quotes, stories & real case studies.
 GTD is very popular in Silicon Valley with new entrepreneurs & billionaires alike.

 This efficiency system will also help you with problems like being overwhelmed & handling complicated tasks.
 If you apply only one lesson from this time management book, execute a weekly review.